-Damping materials in mechanics and construction: Ideas, applications and advantages
+Damping materials in mechanics and construction: ideas, applications and advantages

-Why are damping materials useful in mechanics?
+Why does it make sense to use damping materials in mechanics?

 Types of damping materials